 Please be aware that your behavioral health insurance company MAY NOT be the same as your medical health insurance company.
 Some people have medical plans which have contracted out the behavioral health portion of the coverage to a different company.

 Missed appointments: Please notify us at least 48 hours in advance if you are unable to keep your appointment.
-Failure to provide this notice of cancellation, or failure to arrive for a scheduled appointment, will result in a $100 fee for most appointments; and a full/$225 fee for couples counseling appointments.
+Failure to provide this notice of cancellation, or failure to arrive for a scheduled appointment, will result in a full charge for the appointment, if we are unable to fill the time slot with another client.
 Insurance will not pay for a missed appointment.

 Third-party payers: We work with some third-party payers for services; for example, sometimes a school district, a liability insurance company, a law firm, a court system or another government agency is paying for a psychological assessment.
 Please contact OPS if you are in this situation.